tianyu-han-mkt/tianyu-han-mkt.github.io/_pages/research.md

 </details>
 <br/>

-"Rewards and Consumption in the Credit Card Market," March 2024 ([draft](https://ssrn.com/abstract=4497019))
+"Rewards and Misperceived Spending: Experimental Evidence from Credit Cards," May 2025 ([draft](https://ssrn.com/abstract=4497019))
 <details>
 <summary>Abstract</summary>
 <br>
-Reward programs are often a prominent feature of credit cards.
-Collaborating with a leading bank in China, I combine proprietary consumer-level data and a survey to study the causal effect of rewards on consumption and consumers' subjective expectations.
-I leverage a fuzzy regression discontinuity (RD) design to show that a more generous reward design causes consumption increases across both reward-earning and non-reward-earning categories.
-Applying the fuzzy RD to the survey data, I find that consumers correctly anticipate the impact of reward design on reward-earning consumption but underestimate its effect on total consumption.
-Using a stylized model, I study the implications of this misperception for market structure and welfare.
-My calibration results show that consumer misperceptions incentivize banks to offer more generous rewards, which ultimately diminishes market efficiency and leads to a cross-subsidy from less to more sophisticated consumers.
+Using proprietary data, a survey, and an experiment with a major bank in China, this paper studies how credit card rewards affect perceived and actual consumer spending.
+A larger reward variety increases spending in both rewarded and unrewarded categories.
+While consumers accurately predict rewarded spending, they tend to underestimate total spending.
+A potential channel is that consumers overlook follow-on purchases that are complementary to the initial rewarded purchases.
+This misperception distorts consumption and incentivizes firms to offer excessive rewards, generating cross-subsidies from naive to sophisticated consumers.
 <br>
 <img src="/images/reward-rd.png" alt="Reward Effect using Fuzzy RD" width="800"/>
 </details>